 Like any medicine, the dose counts.
 And in Australia, particularly in the summer, our dose of UV is so high that even short incidental exposures -- like while you hang out the washing or walk from your carpark into the shops -- adds up to huge lifetime doses.
 Fortunately, when it comes to tanning, the advice is clear: don't.
 A UV dose that's high enough to induce a tan is already much higher than the dose needed for vitamin D production.
 A four-year-long study of 1,113 people in Nambour, Queensland, found no difference in vitamin D levels between sunscreen users and sunscreen avoiders.
 Further reading: Is Sunscreen the New Margarine?Read Replies (0)

-By msmash from Slashdot's how-about-that department
+By msmash from Slashdot's tussle-continues department

-By msmash from Slashdot's food-for-thought department
+By msmash from Slashdot's end-of-road department

-< article continued at Slashdot's food-for-thought department
+< article continued at Slashdot's end-of-road department

 >Read Replies (0)